final-hill/cathedral/CONTRIBUTING.md

 - **All Endorsement Permissions** - Can endorse all requirement categories

 #### Initial Requirements Summary
-For each new Solution, the following requirement is automatically created in `Active` state:
+For each new Solution, the following requirements are automatically created:
-- **One Solution Creator Person** (linked to solution creator's AppUser with both Product Owner and Implementation Owner capabilities)
+- **One Solution Creator Person** (in `Active` state, linked to solution creator's AppUser with both Product Owner and Implementation Owner capabilities)
+- **One Context and Objective** (in `Proposed` state, providing a template for defining the solution's purpose and scope).
+This is a singleton requirement type and cannot be removed once it reaches `Active` state.

 ### Person-Based Endorsement Permissions